Factors to build or buy Data Pipeline

 BlogsData Engineering

-To successfully leverage data, businesses must not only acquire the appropriate reporting tools, but also make smart investments in the necessary infrastructure to clean, organize, and provide real-time access to multiple data sources with varying formats.
+To successfully leverage data, businesses must not only acquire the appropriate data team, and reporting tools, but also make smart investments in the necessary infrastructure to clean, organize, and provide real-time access to multiple raw data sources with varying formats.

-To create a powerful Data Pipeline, extracting, transforming, and loading data into a central warehouse (normally a data warehouse) is essential.
+Building data pipelines requires extracting, transforming, and loading data into a central warehouse (normally a data warehouse).
 Many decision-makers have a prominent dilemma:

-Deciding whether to create an in-house ETL/Data Pipeline solution or purchase an off-the-shelf product?
+Deciding whether to create an in-house ETL/Data Pipeline architecture or purchase an off-the-shelf product?
 This post examines the pros and cons of each option.

 Time required to deliver value

-When building a data pipeline, the time required to deliver value to your business’s data might vary and sometimes it could elapse to a longer time.
-This is due to the number of intermediate connectors where they would have to develop, transform and enhance the data at every single step.
+When building your own data pipeline, the time required to deliver value to your business's data might vary and sometimes it could elapse to a longer time.
+This is due to the number of intermediate connectors where they would have to develop, transform, and enhance the data at every single step.

 Factor to build or buy data pipeline

-Buying a third party data pipeline tool cuts down the time spent on building a proper data pipeline significantly.
-When building one, few functionalities that are automatically handled by the third party data pipeline needs to be taken care of and that would require expertise from the analyst, problem solving strategist, developers, testers, etc. The time required to build a new pipeline on average could be between 3-4 weeks, while with a third party tool it can be only 1 day.
+Buying a third-party tool cuts down the time spent on building a proper data pipeline significantly.
+When building one, a few functionalities that are automatically handled by the third-party data pipeline need to be taken care of and that would require expertise from the analyst, problem-solving strategist, developers, testers, etc. The time required to build a new pipeline on average could be between 3-4 weeks, while with a third-party tool, it can be only 1 day.

-This results in a lot of time being invested on the development of a data pipeline.
+This results in a lot of time being invested in the development of a data pipeline.

 • Time taken to deliver value to the data would take a long time when there are many intermediaries and expertise it must go through.